BenVN123/AircraftClassificationDL/README.md

-# Classifying between Military and Civilian Aircraft with Deep Learning
+# Classifying between Military and Civilian Aircraft with Deep Learning [In Progress]

 Our hackathon project is a deep learning detection type program which differentiates a military from a passenger aircraft.
 This Github repository contains the Flask frontend of the project.